-Note that for all warranty vibration repairs, a completed Tire Data Sheet and Hunter RFV printouts must be retained for warranty claim payment.
+For all warranty vibration repairs, a completed Tire Data Sheet and Hunter RFV printouts must be retained for warranty claim payment.
 Failure to do so will result in non-payment of the claim.

-Sections 1-4 must be completed in their entirety and in the order listed:
+Sections 1-4 must be completed in their entirety and the order listed: